6 Common Questions Nearly Every Owner Has About Feeding Their Dog

-Which diet strategies will keep your chowhound happy and healthy?
-We rounded up some top veterinary experts to answer your questions.
+Which diet strategies will keep your pup happy and healthy?
+Here's expert advice from veterinarians.

-A. Small things can actually make a big difference -- for example, eating only once a day can cause excess stomach acid and vomiting in some dogs.
-Eating twice a day, morning and early evening, is best for medium and large dogs like beagles and Labrador retrievers; if you feed them more often they may develop a weight problem.
-Smaller dogs like poodles and Yorkies tend to metabolize food faster, so you may need to give them three meals a day, says Gary Ryder, DVM, of Southwest Michigan Animal Emergency Hospital in Kalamazoo.
-Put out a bowl of water with each meal as well, and keep it filled so he stays hydrated.
+Is there a "best way" to feed a dog?
+Not exactly; small things can actually make a big difference.
+For example, eating only once a day can cause excess stomach acid and vomiting in some dogs.
+Eating twice a day, in the morning and early evening, is best for medium and large dogs like beagles and Labrador retrievers; if you feed them more often, they may develop a weight problem.
+Smaller dogs like poodles and Yorkies tend to metabolize food faster, so you might need to give them three meals a day, says Gary Ryder, DVM, of Southwest Michigan Animal Emergency Hospital in Kalamazoo, Michigan.
+Put out a bowl of water with each meal as well, and keep it filled, so your dog stays hydrated.
 Filtered water is great, but tap is fine.

-A. Probably not, but it does mean you need to brush her teeth, says Rebecca Remillard, DVM, a nutritionist at the Angell Animal Medical Center in Boston.
-Use a toothbrush and toothpaste designed specifically for dogs and aim to brush every day.
-Your dog's breath is never going to smell minty fresh, but if the odor suddenly gets very bad it may be a red flag that she's sick and needs to see the vet.
+Probably not, but it does mean you need to brush their teeth, says Rebecca Remillard, DVM, a nutritionist at the Angell Animal Medical Center in Boston.
+Use a toothbrush and toothpaste designed specifically for dogs ($7, Chewy), and aim to brush every day.
+Your dog's breath is never going to smell minty fresh, but if the odor suddenly gets very bad, it may be a red flag that they're sick and needs to see the vet.

-"You definitely shouldn't get in the habit of feeding your dog table scraps," says Dr. Ryder.
-Not only will it throw off the nutritional balance of his diet, but there are many seemingly innocuous "people foods" that are dangerous for dogs.
+"You definitely shouldn't get in the habit of feeding your dog table scraps," says Ryder.
+Not only will it throw off the nutritional balance of their diet, but there are also many seemingly innocuous people foods that are dangerous for dogs.
 For example, grapes and raisins can lead to kidney failure, chocolate may cause seizures, avocados can cause vomiting and diarrhea, and the sweetener Xylitol may harm your dog's liver.

-A. Dogs can develop allergies to ingredients like beef, chicken, wheat, and soy.
-The most common sign is itching: Your dog will compulsively lick or scratch her front feet, groin, or ears, and the skin will be very red and irritated.
-She may also vomit or have diarrhea.
-If she regularly has some or all of these symptoms, call the vet, who can help you figure out whether an allergy is to blame.
+Dogs can develop allergies to ingredients like beef, chicken, wheat, and soy.
+The most common sign is itching: Your dog will compulsively lick or scratch their front feet, groin, or ears, and the skin will be very red and irritated.
+They could also vomit or have diarrhea.
+If they regularly have some or all of these symptoms, call the vet, who can help you figure out whether an allergy is to blame.